TimAstier/kewenlab-client/README.md

 ## TODO
 - [x] Add favicon.
+- [x] Use Immutable.JS in all reducers.
+- [x] Use plain key names instead of "payload" in actions.
+- [x] Write tests for utils and reducers.
+- [ ] Write tests for components and async action creators.
 - [ ] Serve the app with different strategy to handle refresh.
 See [option 1](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#deployment) and [option 2](https://github.com/mars/heroku-cra-node).
 - [ ] Adjust the css to fit all screens size.
 - [ ] Display words and chars in the right order.